 This site is located to the south east of Ashford at junction 10a of the M20, approximately 50 miles south east of London.

 Hauliers can access the site via the A2070 dual carriageway, which is adjacent to junction 10a of the M20.

 The site has a single access point with separate entrance and exit lanes.
 There is a signalised junction on the A2070.

-As part of the forthcoming submission of the site proposals, we are preparing a stakeholder engagement report that will record the views of individuals and organisations that provide comments.
-If you would like to submit comments, please complete this comments form.
+As part of the forthcoming submission of the site proposals, we are preparing a stakeholder engagement report that records the views of individuals and organisations that have provided comments.

 Many inbound food, live animal and plant consignments to the UK require sanitary & phytosanitary (SPS) checks to be carried out.
 These are measures to protect humans, animals, and plants from diseases, pests or contaminants.
 Legislation states that the checks must be at a designated Border Control Post (BCP).